 The technical term for someone who studies monkey and ape fingerprints is a “non-human primate fingerprint expert.”
 At least thats what the one in the documentary I saw last night was called.

 The documentary was about Bigfoot.
-They were analyzing some plaster casts someone made back in 1967 of some Bigfoot tracks, They were trying to figure out whether or not the footprints are real.
-One of the sharper-eyed researchers noticed some kind of small, squiggly lines on the casts and determined them to be “dermal ridges.”
+They were analyzing some plaster casts someone made back in 1967 of some Bigfoot tracks, One of the sharper-eyed researchers noticed some kind of small, squiggly lines on the casts and determined them to be “dermal ridges.”
 Apparently, “dermal ridges” is just another way of saying fingerprints or, in this case, toeprints.
 They needed someone to analyze the squiggles, so they brought in a police fingerprint technician who was also said to be – and I quote – “The foremost expert in the United States on non-human primate fingerprints.”

 The non-human primate fingerprint expert showed up with various lights, a magnifying glass and a briefcase no doubt crammed full of monkey and ape fingerprint pictures and possibly bananas.
 All he needed was a London Fog type coat and deerstalker hat and he would have been the spitting or (given the nature of his subjects) feces throwing image of Sherlock Holmes.
 He explained in expert fashion that gorilla fingerprints dont flow in the same direction as human fingerprints.
 I don’t recall what direction he said a gorilla’s toeprints do flow in, but he did determine the ones of the casts flowed like a gorillas.